uptoolkit/laravel-repository/README.md

 Off course, you can override any of these methods and create your own inside this Repository Class

 ###  How to use it inside your controller ?

-Blok/Repository comes with a very handy an common ApiController structure.
+Blok/Repository comes with a very handy and common ApiController structure.
 To use is you can do :

 ````php artisan make:apicontroller UserController````